Apply for RMIT's Vice-Chancellor’s Research Fellowships

 We are recruiting, Principal Research Fellows (Academic levels D1-D4), Senior Research Fellows (Academic levels C1-C6), Research Fellows (Academic levels B1-B6), and Postdoctoral Research Fellows (Academic levels A6-B2) whose experience and expertise align with one or more of RMIT’s Strategic Research Priority Areas and who meet the eligibility criteria.

-A Postdoctoral salary is calculated by the number of years post your PhD conferral, for example:
+A Postdoctoral academic level is calculated based on the number of years post PhD conferral, for example:

 • First year since PhD = A6